Call: 2016

 Natasha is a member of Arbitration Ireland and the LCIA.

-Over the last two years Natasha has worked as a junior in a team representing a corporate core participant in connection with the Grenfell Tower Inquiry.
-Her defence work in her own right has recently included representing a leading infrastructure company with respect to Water Regulations, a hospitality company with respect to fire safety and health and safety offences, a housing company with respect to fire safety improvement notices and a construction company with respect to nuisance claims.
+Natasha also has a busy defence practice in all areas of regulatory work, recently representing a leading infrastructure company with respect to Water Regulations, a hospitality company with respect to fire safety and health and safety offences, a housing company with respect to fire safety improvement notices and a construction company with respect to nuisance claims.
+She worked as a junior in a team representing a corporate Core Participant in connection with the Grenfell Tower Inquiry.

 Employment

-Natasha’s employment practice is varied with experience in multi-day contested hearings, representing Claimants and Respondents, in matters involving claims of unfair, wrongful and constructive dismissal, discrimination and breach of contract, and in separate remedy hearings.
-Natasha is regularly instructed at an early stage in order to settle written submissions and appear at preliminary hearings and is practiced at representing Respondents against an unrepresented Claimant.
+Natasha has experience in multi-day contested hearings, representing claimants and respondents, in matters involving claims of unfair, wrongful and constructive dismissal, discrimination and breach of contract, and in remedy hearings.
+Natasha is practiced at representing respondents against litigants in person.

 Appointments